FDA proposal to allow drug reps to circulate data draws protests

 In a letter released on Wednesday, the organization urged Health and Human Services Secretary Sylvia Burwell to withdraw the proposal, saying pharmaceutical companies could “sell more drugs by making them seem safer than FDA has judged them to be.”

-Last June the Food and Drug Administration proposed allowing the distribution of new risk information about approved drugs, saying that a drug’s safety profile “evolves” as exposure to the product increases.
+Last June the Food and Drug Administration issued a proposal allowing the distribution of new risk information about approved drugs, saying it “recognized that the safety profile of a drug evolves throughout its lifecycle as the extent of exposure to the product increases.”

 The proposal, critics say, would strip all meaning from current laws requiring FDA approval of a drug’s label, which includes its risks, benefits and other prescribing information.